paulinahs/paulinahs/README.md

-- 👋 Hi, I’m @paulinahs
+ 👋 Hi, I’m @paulinahs & on instagram I'm @paulina.codes
-- 🌱 Degree in Full-Stack Develpment with Code First Girls
-- 💞️ I’m looking to collaborate on anything to learn more.
+ 🌱 Degree in Full-Stack Develpment with Code First Girls 💞️ I’m looking to collaborate on anything to learn more.

 <!---